Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 7.6.1.1 Script Template for config.sh / images.sh

-KIWI NG provides a collection of methods and variables that supports users with custom operations.
-For details see Functions and Variables Provided by KIWI NG.
-The following template shows how to import this information in your script:
+KIWI NG provides a collection of methods and variables that offer custom actions.
+For details, see Functions and Variables Provided by KIWI NG.
+The following template shows how to import this information into a script:

 #======================================